-I am a first-generation American, born in Atlanta, Georgia and raised in the 1970s and 80s, within a blend of three cultures.
+I am a first-generation American, born in Atlanta, Georgia and raised by immigrants in the 1970s and 80s.
+I am a proud blending of my three cultures.

-Along the way, I went to Roman Catholic schools where in addition to basic catechism, I learned important things like…
+I attended Roman Catholic schools where in addition to basic catechism, I was taught and continue to learn important things like…

 Though I’ve lived in Atlanta all my life, I’ve travelled to different cities and countries every year since I was a toddler.
-I’ve always harbored a clandestine lust for an artistic, gypsy, wayward life, but was too practical to every go through with it.
+Though I’ve harbored a clandestine lust for an artistic, gypsy, wayward life, I was too practical (and too chicken) to every go through with it!
 I also spent decades never believing I could express myself artistically.

 I came to terms with my love for making photographs, but I have been writing much longer.
-I won a few creative writing awards in school, majored in foreign language literature, got a Master’s Degree in linguistics.
-Then for no good reason, I took a fast left turn in 1998 away from language teaching into technology.
+I learned to read early, won a few creative writing awards in school, majored in foreign language literature, and got a Master’s in linguistics.
+Then for no apparent reason, I took a fast left turn in 1998 away from language teaching into technology.